Wany-Studios/Wany/README.md

 ## How to run

 Open terminal in target directory and run:

 ```
 git clone --recursive https://github.com/Wany-Studios/Wany-Production.git
 ```

-Then open the project folder and run `docker-compose up -d --build`, make sure that Docker is running before executing this command.
+Open the project folder, execute `git pull` inside backend and frontend folder, then run `docker-compose up -d --build`.
+Make sure that Docker is running before executing this command.